LegendMaker35/Speed-Typing-Game/README.md

 5. Start the game with:
    npm start

+6.On Browser open localhost:8000

 What this does:
 - Runs the Node.js backend server (on port 3000)
-- Opens the frontend in your browser (on port 5500)
+- Opens the frontend in your browser (on port 8000)

 Once the game is open:
 - Click “Start” to play